MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L05_Columns.md

     ![Add calculated column.](../media/add-calculated-column.png)

-    > **Note:** You may need to disable the pop-up blocker in your browser and edit the Length of Project column.
+    > **NOTE:** You may need to disable the pop-up blocker in your browser and edit the Length of Project column.

 1. When a new browser window opens, select **+ Add condition**.